trickjack/ijcanonts3722/docs/source/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - Unbox your Canon TS 3722 printer carefully.
 - Plug it into a power source and press the **Power** button.
-- Install the ink cartridges and load plain paper into the input tray.
+- Install the ink cartridges and load plain paper into the input tray

 Step 2: Connect the Printer to Wi-Fi
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^